sjn208/NumPy-Practice/README.md

 P2: find the value closest to a number in an array.

-P1: create an array n,m of 0's with a border of 1's.
+P1: create an array nxm of 0's with a border of 1's.